gmac/professional-javascript/part1_basics/intro_to_dom.md

  </script>
 ```

-The event object contains all sorts of useful data about the state of the browser when the user interaction occured.
-It includes the coordinates of the cursor, the keyboard code of a keystroke, other control keys pressed at the time of the event, etc. See [event documentation](https://developer.mozilla.org/en-US/docs/Web/API/Event) for a complete list of available event data.
+The Event Object contains all sorts of useful data detailing the state of the browser at the time the event occured.
+It includes the coordinates of the cursor, the keyboard code of a keystroke, other control keys pressed at the time of the event, etc. See [event documentation](https://developer.mozilla.org/en-US/docs/Web/API/Event) for a complete summary of event data.